camunda-community-hub/camunda-8-helm-profiles/tasklist/README.md

 # Helm Profile for Horizontally Scaling Tasklist

+> [!IMPORTANT]
+> This profile is deprecated and will be removed soon, please use [high-available-webapps](../high-available-webapps) profile instead

 The Camunda 8 Tasklist webapp consists of 3 modules:
 - Webapp
 - Importer